OrlandoMatteo/Corsi/EmpiricalMethods/Lesson3.md

 - Cost/benefit evaluation

 A review protocl specifies the criteria we used for the SLR in order to avoid any bias.
 Then we need to specify how we applied the criteria (see [pdf](03-SLR.pdf))

+### Execution

+Research identification :arrow_forward: Primary study selection :arrow_forward: Quality assessment :arrow_forward: Data extraction :arrow_forward: Data analysis

+Any exclusion of an article should be justified by some reasons.
+It's a good practice to consult expert on the field to obtain some guidelines.
+Usually the most important journal on the field should be considered during the research.
+Also journal of big companies can be considered.
+The **search string** is an important factor to define and provide to ensure replicability.
+Pay attention that usually 90% of the published article comfirms the tested hypotesis.
+The review process must be transparent and replicable, any decision must be justified.

+During the definition of the protocol we define the criteria for inclusion/exclusion and they can be refined during the process.

+It's considerend important to assess the quality of the primary studies, good studies should eliminate biases and maximise internal and external validity (avoid systematic errors and generalize).
+It is advisable to:

+- Build checklist
+- Assign numerical quantities